Batyoaron/dcnukebot/README.md

 -Ping spammer: spamming 1 million everyone in random channel.
 You can choose how fast does the bot spam the everyones

 -- slow, medium, fast, really fast, deadly fast(600 pings / minute)

+# IMPORTANT NOTES

+-the bot will only work on pc, dont try to us it in termux

+-the bot can only be at one server, if you want to use it in an other server, kick it from the latest server

+-dont use this bto to destroy innocent peoples server c: